robscottd/GetOttawaWard/README.md

 ## Example Function Calls

-At the bottom of the r code provided, there are 4 function calls to show you who the function works.
+At the bottom of file getWard.R, there are 4 function calls to show you who the function works.
 The first 3 calls are for points within the Ottawa ward boundaries.  the 4th call is for the Empire State Building and should return an empty string.